University Health Services Lab

-To request lab work, please bring a lab order from your clinician to the lab reception desk.
+To request lab work, schedule an appointment by calling UHS or online at myUHS, please bring a lab order from your clinician to the lab reception desk.
 The lab processes requests from both University Health Services and outside clinicians.
-No appointment is necessary for general lab requests; however, if you are bringing a lab order from an outside clinician, we ask that you report to the lab before 4:00 p.m.
+If you are bringing a lab order from an outside clinician, we ask that you report to the lab before 4:00 p.m.
 All outside clinician orders are sent to Quest Diagnostics, please check with your health insurance carrier for lab coverage information prior to completing any lab work at UHS.

 Your lab order must include all of the following information:

 - NPI number